-Cognitive behavioral therapy (CBT), Emotionally focused therapy (EFT), Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Psychodynamic, Relational, Strengths-based
+Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT), Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Psychodynamic, Relational, Strengths-based

 I have special interest, training, and experience working with self-esteem and self-compassion, caregiver fatigue, alcohol use, anxiety, depression, adjustment issues, as well as exploring the mind-body connection.
 My approach to therapy is based on relational theory and positive psychology.
 I focus on exploring early relationships and how they shape our patterns of behavior in adult life.
 I do this from a strengths-based perspective, to help you discover your power and develop compassion for all parts of yourself.
 My goal is to create an environment for us to process old patterns and learn new ones, using methods drawn from cognitive-behavioral therapy and mindfulness practices.
 Clients should expect to come away from a session with a sense of empowerment and clarity.
 I want to help you discover the beauty around you now, so you can attract more of what you want out of life.